penguinLiang/ZeldaTeamMirror/readme.md

 # Team: RiotSquad
 ## Members: Chase Colman, Jarred Fink, Steven Neveadomi, Quinn Shaner, Henry Xiong

-## GOAL: To Implement the Fist Dungeon of the Original Legend of Zelda NES Game
+## GOAL: To Implement the First Dungeon of the Original Legend of Zelda NES Game

 To this end, we are using Visual Studio and Monogame to recreate the dungeon using C#.